This is a darker mood scene:

 ~ ~ ~

 He placed the stone gently on the ice, then stood back.
 How could he do this?
 What would Lynka think?
 Could she forgive him this indignity?
-He'd gone over and over this before coming out here.
-If his suspicion was correct, Esther would want him to know.
+He'd gone over and over this in his mind before coming out here.
+If his suspicion was correct, Lynka would want him to know.
 So, yes, she could forgive him.

-Turning to the task, he grasped each heavy stone, lifted it from the cairn, and placed it beside the previous one in a neat line out along the ice.
-He would make sure every stone was replaced in the correct order afterwards.
+Turning back to the task, he grasped each heavy stone, lifted it from the cairn, and placed it beside the previous one in a neat line out along the ice.
+He would make sure every stone was replaced in the correct order afterward.

 Leaning over, he lifted the remaining stones from Lynka's body.
 Pressing his lips together, he prepared for the sight of the tiny skeleton that was about to be exposed to the air for the first time.
 His chest ached.
 It was almost like a birth.

 All he could see were desiccated remains of the shroud.
 He touched the fur.
 It was stiff and crispy.
 He lifted a flap of it.
 It cracked into pieces.
 Small bits of dry leather fell away through his fingers.
 He reached down, brushed away the remaining covering, and gasped.

 ...
 Sorry, no spoilers!